-Laura has been a yoga practitioner for 15 years.
+Yoga therapist Laura Cohn has been a yoga practitioner for over 15 years.
 She opened her first yoga studio in 2003, outgrew the space and moved in to a larger space until eventually, that thing called life came crashing in again.
 In 2010 she had to close her space but remained heart and soul a yogi with so much to share!

-Her relationships in the yoga world led her to Lifeworks – and lucky us, we SNAGGED her!!
-At Lifeologie, she became a part of our collaborative team – specializing in psychotherapeutic yoga for adults and kids.
+Her relationships in the yoga world led her to Lifeologie Counseling – and lucky us, we SNAGGED her!!
+At Lifeologie, she works as a yoga therapist as part of our collaborative team – specializing in psychotherapeutic yoga for adults and kids.
 Laura collaborates with the entire psychotherapy team as well as with the psychotherapeutic yoga team to bring our clients the best comprehensive care available.
 Her desire to connect, understand, and encourage people to heal, especially children, is innate and her knowledge of mental health and wellness continues to grow and evolve in our relentlessly collaborative system.

 Laura spent the first fifteen years of her life in Odessa, Texas (none of those annoying trees to worry about) before moving to Santa Fe, New Mexico with her mother.
 She swam her way through childhood.
 From the very first time, she can remember she was plunging into the water for a race!
 Laura swam competitively throughout her school years.
 A sprinter in the pool as in life, her specialties were the 50 and 100 freestyle.